naraengk/MatchMind26/README.md

 ### Render

-The `render.yaml` file does the whole build: install the dependencies, train the model from the included data, then start the server.
+The `render.yaml` file does the whole build: install the dependencies, train the model from the included data, pre-build the tournament and match-report caches so the site loads instantly on a cold start, then start the server.
 The trained model is not committed because it is rebuilt on deploy.

 Live: [https://matchmind26.onrender.com](https://matchmind26.onrender.com)